ab-rasa/se-take-home-test-2026H1/README.md

 Update the `flow_get_store_hours` flow to run when the user explicitly asks for store hours through a clearly classified NLU intent with confidence at least `90%`.

-**BONUS POINTS** trigger the flow with an NLU intent while preventing the flow from being started by the LLM CommandGenerator.
+**BONUS POINTS**: Trigger the flow with an NLU intent while preventing the flow from being started by the LLM CommandGenerator.

 *Explain exactly what was done to implement this.*